hamedrazavi/hamedrazavi.github.io/articles/rental_analysis.md

 5. Finally, I concatenate all single apartment data frames to a Pandas data frame which will be convenient for data analysis.

-   I will be completing this article, but for the moment you can see the [this notebook](https://github.com/hamedrazavi/rental_analysis_switzerland_immoscout24/blob/master/src/rental_analysis_lausanne.ipynb) for the analysis and resulting Choropleth rental maps.

 ## Rental-Data analysis